Claude E. Welch: Academic ties

-Given Massachusetts General Hospital's close ties with Harvard Medical School – and Welch's own ties with the institution – it was only natural that he would want to continue to be involved with HMS.
-This involvement included teaching responsibilities and serving on various school committees.
+Welch undertook various teaching responsibilities and served on school committees at Harvard Medical School.
 One committee – of which he was the chairman of – was dedicated to the examination of continuing medical education.
-In his role as chairman, he helped to institute postgraduate courses at the Massachusetts General Hospital in cancer and gastrointestinal surgery.
-This was done in accordance with the appeal to make medical education a lifetime adventure.
-Welch took his responsibilities at Harvard Medical School very seriously and indeed "viewed his contributions to education as second only to his role in improving patient care."
+In his role as chairman, he helped to institute postgraduate courses in cancer and gastrointestinal surgery.
+Welch "viewed his contributions to education as second only to his role in improving patient care."

-In addition to his work at HMS, Welch published articles in the New England Journal of Medicine.
+Welch published multiple articles in the New England Journal of Medicine.
 These articles included surveys of recent developments in abdominal surgery.
 These surveys had originally started with Dr. Allen, but Welch picked them up as Dr. Allen's health began to deteriorate in the 1950s.
-These articles were just the tip of the iceberg so to speak, for in addition to these surveys, Welch contributed many articles on abdominal surgery, cancer surgery, medical ethics, and thoughts on malpractice.
-Welch was eventually made a member of the Committee of Publications of the Massachusetts Medical Society (MMS) in 1962.
-He became chairman in 1969 and served until 1980.
+Apart from abdominal surgery, he wrote articles on cancer surgery, medical ethics, and thoughts on malpractice.
+Welch became a member of the Committee of Publications of the Massachusetts Medical Society (MMS) in 1962.
+He became the chairman in 1969 and served until 1980.